dreji18/Fairness-in-AI/README.md

 # Author
 This model is part of the Research topic "Bias and Fairness in AI" conducted by Deepak John Reji, Shaina Raza.
 If you use this work (code, model or dataset),

-Please cite at:
+Please star at:
-Bias & Fairness in AI, (2022), GitHub repository, https://github.com/dreji18/Fairness-in-AI/tree/dev
+Bias & Fairness in AI, (2022), GitHub repository, https://github.com/dreji18/Fairness-in-AI

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) License